neelsmith/latin101/docs/index.md

 ## Announcements

+- [Breakout exercise](./breakouts/):  the Argonauts and the Stymphalian birds (Hyginus, section 20)
 - Hang in there: 1 week until Thanksgiving break!